 If you’ve already done this, then you’re ready to load galleries from other sources.
 The first step is to add a gallery.
 Once you do, you’ll immediately see the option to Add from Media Library or Add from Another Source.
 You want to click on the second option.

 You’ll now be able to select the datasource from which you want your gallery to pull the images.
-We currently offer you four options: Media Tags, Media Categories, Server Folder or Adobe Lightroom.
+We currently offer you four options: Media Tags, Media Categories, Server Folder, Adobe Lightroom and from Real Media Library.
 You will then be able to choose from different options depending on the source you select.

 Media Tags and Categories